exoscale/terms/eusa.markdown

 than Exoscale and are clearly identified as such, and that interoperate with the Services.

-“Order” means the order within the active subscription submitted by Client to Exoscale (for example via the Exoscale Website), setting out matters relating to Exoscale’s delivery of Services to Client.
+“**Order**” means the order within the active subscription submitted by Client to Exoscale (for example via the Exoscale Website), setting out matters relating to Exoscale’s delivery of Services to Client.